TheodoreAI/weather-app/README.md

 ### What I will do -

-- [] Edit the modal component to fit the needs of each card
+- [x] Edit the modal component to fit the needs of each card
-- [] Get calls to fill up the other page
+- [x] Get calls to fill up the other page

+### Any Issues -

+- [x] some of the sols don't have images, have to adjust that and added a feature to let users know

+### What I learned -

+- Building a search-like functionality using a database, not accepting strings to avoid cross site scripting.
+(Only accept numbers for the sols.)

+### Day 6

+### What I will do -

+- []
+- []

 ### Any Issues -